mjambon/blog/src/2020-09-12-dictionary/index.md

 []{#vanity-6d6f64656c}**model**: [An unambiguous representation of the [world](#vanity-776f726c64){.vanity-term-link}.
-As such, a model can in principle be translated into another language and recovered back without loss.
-A model is necessarily simpler than the world in which it can be expressed.]{.vanity-contents}
+As such, a model can in principle, given sufficient technology, be translated into another language and recovered back without loss.
+A model is necessarily simpler than the world in which it can be expressed.
+An example of a simple model is the representation of the sun and the earth as points in a 2-dimensional Euclidean space, with the sun being immobile and the earth rotating in a circular orbit over a one-year period.
+Elementary mathematical knowledge is sufficient to read and copy this model without mistakes.
+Our definition of a model includes any arrangement of information that is believed to form a world model but may not be accessed or copied in its entirety.
+For example, a human body, mostly in its brain, holds world model, some of which was learned by interacting with it since birth.
+While we may not have the technology to copy correctly and completely the relevant information from a human brain, we assume it\'s all in there.
+Such world model that\'s a necessary part of any human mind shall not be confused with whatever explicit models a thinker or scientist can construct and publish.]{.vanity-contents}

 []{#vanity-74696d65}**time**: [An ordering over the states of a [model](#vanity-6d6f64656c){.vanity-term-link}.
 Time is the breakdown of